 GIRL [now really impressed]: Oh, I see.
 How do you do?
 (Act 2)

 Happy shamelessly boosts his own self-esteem and deceives the girl the same way he deceives himself.
 In many ways, he really is a lot like his father.
 Could this be part of the reason Willy seems to gravitate more toward Biff than Happy?
 Is hanging around Happy too much like looking in a mirror?

 HAPPY: No, it’s a little celebration.
 My brother is—I think he pulled off a big deal today.
 I think we’re going into business together.

 STANLEY: Great!
 That’s the best for you.
 Because a family business, you know what I mean?—that’s the best.
 (Act 2)

-Happy deceives himself into thinking that he and Biff have already had a major success to celebrate.
-Much like his father, he chooses to exaggerate and bend the truth to try and impress people.
+Happy deceives himself into thinking that he and Biff already have a major success to celebrate.
+Much like his father, he chooses to exaggerate and bend the truth to try to impress people.